Write For Plane & Pilot: (Important: Please put the word “Submission” in the send line of your contact email.)

 - Risk: Are you a CFI or professional pilot who has an interesting and insightful take on how pilots can all reduce their risk?
 We’re looking for one in-depth topic for this one.
 Previous Risk columns have explored subjects from the need for smart go-arounds to how to cut your risk as a volunteer medical transport pilot.
 About 1400 words.

-Payment: Pay for reader-submitted Risk and Airfare stories is $260, Lessons Learned is $101, paid after we publish your story.
+Payment: Pay for reader-submitted Risk stories is $250.
+Pay for Lessons Learned is $101.
+Payment is made after we publish your story.
 We can also accommodate writers who prefer not to be paid.
 If you’re interested in submitting a story to us, please send it with a short cover email to us at [email protected] and attach the file as an MS Word document.

 Thanks for your interest!